Git #

 Getting started #

-- Initialize and publish: creates a new repo and pushes to a remote you provide
+- Initialize and publish: turn the workspace folder into a git repo and push to a remote you provide

-- Link an existing repo: connects the workspace to a repo that already exists.
+- Link an existing repo: connect the workspace to a repo that already exists.
 If the remote has content, SELECT offers to checkout the remote branch or keep local files

 Operations #